azimuth-cloud/github-actions/helm-template/README.md

 # helm-template GitHub Action

-This GitHub Action templates a chart using `helm template` and outputs the resulting manifests.
+This GitHub Action templates a chart using `helm template` and outputs the resulting manifests to a file.

+The file into which manifests are written is available as the `manifests-file` output.
+It can be customised using the `manifests-file` parameter, which defaults to `manifests.yaml`.

 See the [action.yml](./action.yml) for more information.